-Asian rhinos are threatened by the loss of their forest, grassland and marshland habitat – mainly due to human settlements, logging and expanding agriculture.
+Asian rhinos are threatened by the loss of their forest, grassland and marshland habitat – mainly due to logging and expanding agriculture.

 In southern Africa, droughts are likely to increase which will affect the region's biodiversity.

-We’ve been involved in helping Asian rhinos for over four decades.
-We’re implementing anti-poaching measures in rhino habitats and encouraging the pursuit, capture and prosecution of poachers.
+We’ve been involved in helping rhinos in Africa since our inception in 1961.
+We’re supporting anti-poaching measures in rhino habitats and encouraging the pursuit, capture and prosecution of the organised criminal gangs smuggling rhino horn.
 We also work with TRAFFIC (the wildlife trade monitoring network) to reduce consumer demand for rhino horn.
-We’re helping to restore, protect and reconnect areas of Asian rhino habitat, so they have more space to roam and are safe when doing so.

-We’re also working with communities living in buffer zones around protected areas to help them use their natural resources more sustainably.
+We’re also working with local communities to help them make an income from their natural resources, including from ecotourism.

 Your adoption and support will help us: